zevanzhao/TCCL-Code/README.md

 TCCL-Code
 =========

+This repository contains a lot of code(mainly scripts) developed for theoretical and computational chemistry.
-Code and scripts  for theoretical and computational chemistry,  developed in TCCL, Department of Chemistry, Tsinghua University.
+Most of these scripts are developed in Prof. Jun Li Research Group at  Department of Chemistry, Tsinghua University.